STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Simulation Results

-Figure \ref{fig:simulationResults} presents data obtained from Gazebo simulations, demonstrating the planned trajectory's compliance with mission requirements.
-The graph demonstrates that comfort constraints, such as the drone's speed of approach ($\pi_\mathrm{vel}$) and propeller velocity ($\pi_\mathrm{pro}$), remain within their respective threshold values, $\mathrm{\Gamma}_\mathrm{vel}$, $\underline{\mathrm{\Gamma}}_\mathrm{pro}$ and $\bar{\mathrm{\Gamma}}_\mathrm{pro}$\footnote{To improve readability, the graph displays the propeller rotation speeds, incorporating bounds derived from motor force constraints ($\underline{\bm{\xi}}$ and $\bar{\bm{\xi}}$).
+Figure~\ref{fig:simulationResults} provides a specification-level validation of the same plan in closed-loop Gazebo simulation.
+The velocity magnitude $\|\mathbf{v}(t_k)\|$ remains within its prescribed bounds $(\underline{\mathrm{\Gamma}}_{\mathrm{vel}}, \bar{\mathrm{\Gamma}}_{\mathrm{vel}})$, supporting the comfort predicate $\pi_{\mathrm{vel}}$, while the propeller-speed traces respect limits derived from both motor forces ($\underline{\bm{\xi}}$ and $\bar{\bm{\xi}}$) and speed constraints ($\underline{\mathrm{\Gamma}}_{\mathrm{pro}}$ and $\bar{\mathrm{\Gamma}}_{\mathrm{pro}}$)\footnote{To improve readability, the graph displays the propeller rotation speeds, incorporating bounds derived from motor force constraints ($\underline{\bm{\xi}}$ and $\bar{\bm{\xi}}$).
 Although these constraints are originally expressed in terms of forces, the corresponding propeller speeds were calculated by inverting the relationship between motor rotation and forces (see Section \ref{sec:systemModeling}), and the resulting bounds were plotted accordingly.
 Similarly, for the propeller speed constraints ($\underline{\mathrm{\Gamma}}_\mathrm{pro}$ and $\bar{\mathrm{\Gamma}}_\mathrm{pro}$), originally defined as limits on squared motor speeds, the bounds were converted to equivalent propeller rotation speeds.
-With a slight abuse of notation, both sets of constraints are represented on the same plot to simplify interpretation and enhance clarity.}.
-The visibility requirements are met within the appropriate time frames for reaching the designated location ($\pi_\mathrm{pr}$) and the handover location ($\pi_\mathrm{ho}$), represented by the blue and yellow time windows, respectively.
-Unlike the visibility requirement, reaching the handover location has no strict time constraint, which is why the duration of the yellow windows varies with different approach preferences.
-This flexibility allows the MRAV to adapt its trajectory for smoother collaboration and improved ergonomic efficiency.
-The graph also confirms that the \ac{MRAV}'s heading angle consistently aligns with its displacement direction ($\pi_\mathrm{vis}$), meeting the directional alignment requirements.
-Furthermore, the \ac{MRAV} operates within its actuation limits, maintaining its lower and upper actuation bounds ($\bar{\bm{\xi}}$ and $\underline{\bm{\xi}}$) throughout the mission, thereby fully utilizing the platform's capabilities.
+With a slight abuse of notation, both sets of constraints are represented on the same plot to simplify interpretation and enhance clarity.}, confirming compliance with actuation and comfort specifications $\pi_\mathrm{pro}$.
+The blue and yellow shaded intervals correspond to the temporal operators in the \ac{STL} formula: the designated-location requirement $\pi_{\mathrm{vr}}$ is satisfied within its allotted time window, whereas the handover $\pi_{\mathrm{ho}}$ is achieved afterward, consistent with the encoded sequencing.
+The latter interval varies across approach preferences because no strict temporal bound is imposed, allowing the planner to adapt the final phase of the maneuver to improve ergonomics.
+Throughout execution, heading alignment remains within the maneuverability margin $\gamma$, supporting $\pi_{\mathrm{vis}}$ and ensuring continuous visual contact between the operator and the end-effector, while all motor forces stay within admissible bounds $(\underline{\bm{\xi}},\bar{\bm{\xi}})$, confirming dynamic feasibility under the \ac{GTMR} model.